Top Tips for Fussy Feeders

 Dengie Alfalfa Pellets contain pure, high-temperature dried alfalfa and are an excellent way of providing fibre in a concentrated form.
 For example, 1 Stubbs scoop of Alfa-A Original holds 0.4kg whereas a Stubbs scoop of Alfalfa Pellets holds 1.6kg.

-Meadow Grass with Herbs combines chopped and pelleted high temperature dried grass with added herbs and cold pressed rape seed oil coating
+Meadow Grass with Herbs combines chopped and pelleted high temperature dried grass with added herbs and rape seed oil coating

 Dengie Balancers are based on alfalfa and linseed and include rosemary and thyme for palatability.